Dorothy Gibson: Early life and career

-Dorothy Gibson was born on May 17, 1889 to John A. Brown and Pauline Caroline Boesen as Dorothy Winifred Brown in Hoboken, New Jersey.
+Dorothy Gibson was born on May 17, 1889, to John A. Brown and Pauline Caroline Boesen (1866-1961; Danish, and German immigrant father, and mother, respectively) as Dorothy Winifred Brown in Hoboken, New Jersey.
 Her father died when she was three years old, and her mother married John Leonard Gibson.
 Between 1906 and 1911, she appeared on stage as a singer and dancer in a number of theatre and vaudeville productions, the most important being on Broadway in Charles Frohman's musical The Dairymaids (1907).
 She was also a regular chorus member in shows produced by the Shubert Brothers at the Hippodrome Theatre.

 In 1909, the year before she married George Henry Battier, Jr., Dorothy Gibson began posing for famous commercial artist Harrison Fisher, becoming one of his favorite models.
 Dorothy's image appeared regularly on posters, postcards, various merchandising products and in book illustrations over the next three years.
 Fisher also often chose her likeness for the covers of best-selling magazines such as Cosmopolitan, Ladies Home Journal, and the Saturday Evening Post.
 Dorothy was widely publicized during this time as "The Original Harrison Fisher Girl".

-Meanwhile, Dorothy separated from Battier, though the couple was not divorced until 1913.
+Dorothy soon separated from Battier, though the two were not divorced until 1913.

 Film career

 Represented by top theatrical agent Pat Casey, Dorothy entered movies in early 1911, joining the Independent Moving Pictures Company (IMP) as an extra and later the Lubin Studios as a stock player.
 She was hired as leading lady by the new U.S. branch of Paris-based Éclair Studios in July 1911.
 She was an instant hit with audiences, becoming one of the first actresses in the new medium of film to be promoted as a "star" in her own right.
 Praised for a natural, subtle acting style, she was particularly effective as a comedian in such popular one-reelers as Miss Masquerader (1911) and Love Finds a Way (1912), all of which were produced at Fort Lee, New Jersey, then the center of the burgeoning American motion picture industry.

-Despite her popularity in comedies, one of Dorothy's most important parts was that of Molly Pitcher in the historical drama Hands Across the Sea (1911), Eclair's debut vehicle and her first star turn.
+Despite her popularity in comedies, one of Dorothy's most important parts was that of Molly Pitcher in the historical drama Hands Across the Sea (1911), Eclair Studios' debut vehicle and Gibson's first star turn.